 HEALING: Normal healing after tooth extraction should be as follows: The first day is usually easier than then second or the third, and it is not uncommon for the fourth or fifth days to be the most uncomfortable as this is usually when any swelling peaks, or any bruising occurs.
 By the fifth day you should be more comfortable and, although possibly still the most swollen, and you can usually begin a more substantial diet.
 The remainder of the post-operative course should be gradual, steady improvement, but it does take 7-10 days for the swelling to resolve, and 14-21 days for any bruising to fade.
 It also takes 4-6 weeks for dental sockets to completely fill in.
 If you don’t see continued improvement, please call our office because it is most likely that you have a dry socket, which is similar to a scab coming off to early, and is best treated by a medicated dressing.
 If you are given a plastic irrigating syringe, DO NOT use it for the first five days.
 Then use it daily according to the instructions until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.

-SINUS PRECAUTIONS: Because of a very close relationship to the maxillary sinus, many times when a tooth is extracted it may leave a communication between the mouth and the sinus.
-We will inform you if this is the case.
-If you are informed of a sinus communication, it is important to follow these instructions: Take your prescriptions as directed, refrain from blowing your nose for two weeks, try to stifle all sneezes, do not use a straw, do not smoke, eat soft foods for several days chewing on the opposite side if possible, do not rinse the mouth too vigorously for several days.
+SINUS PRECAUTIONS: Because of a very close relationship to the maxillary sinus, many times when a tooth is extracted it may leave a communication between the mouth and the sinus (nose).
+If this is noticed: Take your prescriptions as directed, refrain from blowing your nose for two weeks, try to stifle all sneezes, do not use a straw, do not smoke, eat soft foods for several days chewing on the opposite side if possible, do not rinse the mouth too vigorously for several days.
 In most cases, small mouth-sinus communications heal uneventfully and cause no problems.
 We will check this area carefully at you post-operative visit.

-BREAST FEEDING INSTRUCTIONS : You will need to use either breast milk which you have pumped and stored prior to your surgery or a formula recommended by your pediatrician until 24 hours past you last IV anesthestic or prescribed medication.
+BREAST FEEDING INSTRUCTIONS : You will need to use either breast milk which you have pumped and stored prior to your surgery or a formula recommended by your pediatrician until 24 hours past you last IV anesthetic or prescribed medication.
 During this time, you will still need to pump your breasts and discard the milk in order to maintain proper let down.
-We recommend discussing your surgery with you pediatrician prior to your appointment in order to have ay specific questions regarding your infant’s nutritional needs answered.
+We recommend discussing your surgery with your pediatrician prior to your appointment in order to have any specific questions regarding your infant’s nutritional needs answered.